-In early pregnancy (usually following the first visit) tests are arranged to check for anaemia (full blood count and iron studies), thyroid function, blood group, red cell antibodies, blood sugar check (for daibetes screening) Rubella (German measles) immunity, Hepatitis B, Hepatitis C, syphilis, HIV, Chicken pox immunity and urine infection.
+In early pregnancy (usually following the first visit) tests are arranged to check for anaemia (full blood count and iron studies), thyroid function, blood group, red cell antibodies, blood sugar check (for diabetes screening) Rubella (German measles) immunity, Hepatitis B, Hepatitis C, syphilis, HIV, Chicken pox immunity and urine infection.
 If these tests have already been done by your general practitioner can you please bring a copy of the results.
 I will give you a referral to Douglass Hanly Moir Pathology for these tests.
 Douglass Hanly Moir Pathology has collection rooms all over Sydney.
 You may need a Pap smear also.

 Blood tests in later pregnancy (at 26 to 28 weeks) are taken to check for anaemia, red cell antibodies (if your blood group is Rhesus negative) and diabetes.
 There is also a swab check for Group B Streptococcus if a vaginal delivery is planned.

 If you have Rh negative blood group and if you have no red cell antibodies as shown by your result you will be offered a prophylaxis Anti-D injection.
-This will be repeated at about 32 weeks and again after delivery if your baby is found to be Rhesus positive by cord analysis of blood blood collected at delivery.
+This will be repeated at about 32 weeks and again after delivery if your baby is found to be Rhesus positive by cord analysis of blood collected at delivery.

 Other tests may be necessary because of special considerations.
 If you are aware of any health issues, past medical problems (personal or in the family) that may have an impact on your pregnancy then please inform me.

 I will scan your baby at each antenatal visit with my 4D ultrasound machine.
 There is no charge to you for this.